As you’re planning your weekend, here’s a guide to help you have a safe and stress-free time!

 Cornhole Tournament

-Presented by Whistlin’ Jack’s Lodge, the cornhole tournament is back, bigger and better.
-Sign-up in advance or swing by The Games tent to join the waitlist for last-minute tournament openings. $20 buy-in.
+Presented by Albert’s NA Dry Hopped Seltzer, the cornhole tournament is back!
+Sign-up now or swing by The Games tent to join the waitlist for last-minute tournament openings. $20 buy-in.

-There will be two tournaments of 16 teams each to compete for top prizes of 50% of the pot + 2026 Weekend Tickets + killer WJL swag.
+There will be two tournaments to compete for top prizes of 50% of the pot + 2027 Weekend Tickets + killer swag.

 Friday at 2:00pm and Saturday at 12:00pm